summer-solutions/orm/README.md

 import "github.com/summer-solutions/orm"

 func main() {

-    // You need to register queue sender receiver that will send data to queue.
+    // you need to register default rabbitMQ server
-    // Here we used RedisQueueSenderReceiver.
-If you want to use other queue service simply implement QueueSenderReceiver registry.RegisterRedis("localhost:6379", 1, "queue_code")
-    registry.RegisterLazyQueue(&RedisQueueSender{PoolName: "queue_code"})
-    //Or using RabbitMQ (recommended)
     registry.RegisterRabbitMQServer("amqp://rabbitmq_user:rabbitmq_password@localhost:5672/")
-    registry.RegisterRabbitMQQueue("default", &RabbitMQQueueConfig{Name: "test_queue"})

     // now in code you can use FlushLazy() methods instead of Flush().
     // it will send changes to queue (database and cached is not updated yet)